This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 - Secondary platform: Instagram

 - Why?
-To promote my business and bring eyes to my website in a non-salesy way.
+To build a connection with my brand and bring eyes to my website in a non-sales way.

 - Add On Platform: Pinterest

 - Why?
 To promote my blog/website content to get eyes on my site while I am waiting for Google to pick up my site in search.

 I want you to realize that there are no right platforms you have to use.
 Each person is different and you have to use the tools that feel the most comfortable and assessable to you.

 HOWEVER, I do think everyone should have a website.
 It doesn’t have to be fancy but you need somewhere to send people that is NOT social media.
 If you do that you are building your business on someone else’s land.

 Social platforms come and go and the platform you have built your business on goes way.
 So does your business.

 💲Get these 9 tips sent right to your inbox to start making money on your backyard farm.💲

 Your homestead business plan needs to be simple and actionable.
 In short a business plan is what you are selling, how you are selling it, and the foundations of running your business.